2 min read

 Quality from an architectural perspective

 Are quality requirements the same as non-functional requirements?
 And what are functional requirements?
-Which of these are included in the ISO 25010 quality model?
-And how do you determine whether the requirements are met?
+What is included in the ISO 25010 quality model?
+And how do you determine if the requirements are met?
 In this episode, Mike and Alex discuss the concept of quality from a software architecture perspective.

 "For some of my training participants, maintainability and changeability don't play a role at all, they come from a safety environment, they only want to deploy the thing once and then it should run safely and never be changed again for the next 10 years." - Alexander Lorz, Michael Sperber